mqtt-ai/mcp-over-mqtt/specification/2025-03-26/basic/mqtt_transport.md

 - **mcp-client-id**: The MQTT Client ID of the client.
 Any string except `/`, `+` and `#`.
 It must be globally unique and will be included in the topic.
 Each time an initialization request is made, a different client-id must be used.

-# MQTT Requirements and Conventions

 ## Message Topics

 MCP over MQTT transmits messages through MQTT topics.
 This protocol includes the following message topics:

 | Topic Name                       | Topic Name                                                          | Description                                                                        |
 |----------------------------------|---------------------------------------------------------------------|------------------------------------------------------------------------------------|